Matter-Tech/matter-exceptions/README.md

 hatch env create
 ```

-Do you changes... then run the tests
+Do your changes... then run the tests

 ```console
 hatch run test:pytest